The following information can also be found in our safe growing brochure.

 You may not trim trees if:

-Any part of your body or equipment comes within 3m of a powerline
+Any part of your body or equipment comes within 3m of a distribution powerline

 The tree is above a powerline, regardless of the distance between the tree and the powerline